VolunTeen with the OPL

 All communication about volunteering at OPL will be conducted through email so be sure to check your email frequently for updates, volunteer hour opportunities, and shift assignments!
 If you change your email let us know.

 In Case of Emergency

-In case of sickness or an emergency a VolunTeen must contact Library staff if they were expected and can’t make it by calling 914-941-2416 ext.
+In case of sickness or an emergency a VolunTeen must contact Teen Services staff if they were expected and can’t make it by calling 914-941-2416 ext.
 336.

 Being late for volunteer hours is not acceptable.
-Being a VolunTeen means people are depending on you whether you.
-Be here on time or call 914-941-2416 ext.
-336 ahead if you anticipate being late or are unable to attend.
+Being a VolunTeen means people are depending on you.
+Please be here on time or call 914-941-2416 ext.
+336 if you anticipate being late or are unable to attend.

-A VolunTeen may have a range of responsibilities and tasks that he or she will be assigned that may include: helping with events (advance preparation, setting up, breaking down, etc.) edging books, shelf reading, and much more.
+Volunteering at OPL is scheduled in advance only, no drop-in volunteering please.
+A VolunTeen may have a range of responsibilities and tasks that he or she will be assigned that may include: helping with events (advance preparation, setting up, breaking down) edging books, shelf reading, homework help, helping children with computers and much more.
 A VolunTeen is not responsible for helping patrons find books, answering questions, or doing clerical or page duties done by paid professionals.

 Keeping Track of Volunteer Time

-A VolunTeen is responsible for keeping track of all service hours and dates completed on his or her timesheet in the designated VolunTeen binder.
+A VolunTeen is responsible for keeping track of all service hours and dates completed on their time sheet in the designated VolunTeen binder.
 When a volunteer completes their required hours it is their responsibility to inform the Supervisor whether they are finished volunteering or want to continue.

-Please NO use of cell phones (even texting), MP3 players, or other personal or electronic devices during volunteering unless you ask and are given permission in advance.
+Please NO use of cell phones (even texting) or other personal or electronic devices during volunteering unless you ask and are given permission in advance.